prepare.blog

 • Behind the couch — a row of 5-gallon buckets makes a surprisingly decent side table with a board on top

-• Top shelves of closets — lighter items like dried fruit, granola bars, and pasta
+• Top shelves of closets — lighter items like dried fruit, granola bars, pasta

 Pest Prevention

 Drop a few bay leaves in grain containers — it’s an old trick that actually works as a mild deterrent.
 Keep all food off the floor, even in bins.
-Check your storage area for mouse entry points (look for gaps around pipes and baseboards).
+Check your storage area for mouse entry points around pipes and baseboards.
 Sealed Mylar inside hard-sided buckets is your best defense against both rodents and insects.

 • Canned goods: 2–5 years depending on acidity and can condition

-• Brown rice: about 6 months (the oils go rancid — don’t stockpile it)
+• Brown rice: about 6 months (oils go rancid — don’t stockpile it)

 • Dry beans and oats: several years when sealed and stored cool